 The successful delivery of CMI qualifications and their associated assessments relies on the trust, integrity and diligence of Centres, Learners, CMI and our suppliers, and the wider education community - the vast majority of whom take their responsibilities seriously.
 Normally the qualifications system functions well, but occasionally things go wrong.
-When this happens, CMI will need to investigate, and - where appropriate - take action, to maintain public confidence, secure accurate results for Learners and ensure assessments remain fit for purpose.
+When this happens, CMI will need to investigate, and - where appropriate - take action, to maintain public confidence, secure accurate results for Learners, ensure Learners are not disadvantaged and ensure assessments remain fit for purpose.

-CMI will take all reasonable steps to prevent the occurrence of any malpractice or maladministration in the development, delivery and award of qualifications which it makes available or proposes to make available.
+CMI will take all reasonable steps to prevent the occurrence of any malpractice or maladministration in the development, delivery, award and certification of qualifications which it makes available or proposes to make available.